 Over-consumption of alcohol over a short period of time can also lead to blackouts.
 This condition, called Anterograde Amnesia, is the inability to recall recent events.
 When the blood alcohol concentration increases rapidly over a short period of time, it blocks the brain’s ability to retain short-term memory during that time.

-The impact of alcohol addiction is not only disabling to one’s health, it also affects personal relationships with loved ones, professional performance, social interactions, and the ability to manage the responsibilities of daily life.
-Because many people who are dependent on alcohol are unable to recognise that they have serious problem; the initial, and probably the most important, step in treating alcohol addiction is admitting that the problem exists.
+The impact of alcohol addiction is not only disabling to one’s health, but it also affects personal relationships with loved ones, professional performance, social interactions, and the ability to manage the responsibilities of daily life.
+Because many people who are dependent on alcohol are unable to recognise that they have a serious problem; the initial, and probably the most important, step in treating alcohol addiction is admitting that the problem exists.